 -robust fusion of complex information in dynamic human-robot networks

 I'm looking for motivated PhD students, MS students, and undergraduates with strong backgrounds in engineering, physical science, computer science, or applied math to join my new research group at CU Boulder.
 If you're interested, please e-mail me your resume along with a brief (~1 paragraph) description about yourself, your goals and your specific research interests -- no form letters please!

 Click on the links on the left to find out more.
 Also check out this link for related research at CU Boulder

-"Conditionally Factorized DDF for General Distributed Bayesian Estimation" to be be presented at Tsinghua University, Beijing China, September 28-30, 2014 (final paper will be posted here soon)
+"Conditionally Factorized DDF for General Distributed Bayesian Estimation" to be be presented at Tsinghua University, Beijing China, September 28-30, 2014 (download paper)

 I have been selected to the ASEE Summer Faculty Fellowship Program, and will be spending the summer working with Dr. Derek Kingston, Dr. David Casbeer, and other members of the Control Science Center of Excellence at the Air Force Research Lab at Wright-Patterson AFB in Dayton, OH.

 I am co-organizing a workshop at the RSS Conference in Berkeley this July on "Distributed Control and Estimation for Robotic Vehicle Networks" -- we have lots of great speakers lined up, please check the link for more information and updates as they occur.
 Hope to see you there!

 AES grad student Nicholas Sweet joins the research group -- welcome Nick! (check out his webpage)